Clinelly/CI_PP1_IDG/README.md

 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://clinelly.github.io/CI_PP1_IDG/

+## Credits

+### Content

+The reviews were taken from Facebook and embedded using Facebook's embed feature.
+Icons for the media links were taken from FontAwesome.
+Footer code was modified from CodeInsitute's 'Love Running' project.
+The code for the flexbox gallery was taken from stackoverflow.

+### Media

+All images were taken from www.pixabay.com